adoalvarez/ado-referral-builder/README.md

 ### Clone the repository

-Go to terminal and clone the repository using `git clone https://github.com/adoalvarez/ado-referral-builder.git`
+Go to terminal and clone the repository using `git clone https://github.com/adoalvarez/ado-referral-builder.git`.

-### Install dependencies
+### Go to clone file and install dependencies

+Head to clone directory using `cd ado-referral-build`. \
 Make sure to install dependencies to be able to run the app. \
 use `npm i` or `npm install`